-Catalyst has developed and optimized a propriety method to create novel proteases that include anti-C3 protease assets such as CB 2782 for ischemia-reperfusion injury such as delayed graft function (DGF) after kidney transplantation.
+Catalyst has developed and optimized a propriety method to create novel proteases that include anti-C3 protease assets such as CB 2782 for dry age-related macular degeneration (AMD) and ischemia-reperfusion injury such as delayed graft function (DGF) after kidney transplantation.

 In October 2017 Catalyst announced a strategic collaboration with Mosaic Biosciences to develop intravitreal anti-complement factor 3 (C3) products for the treatment of dry AMD and other serious inflammatory retinal diseases.
 Mosaic will improve the pharmacokinetic (PK) properties of Catalyst’s lead anti-C3 proteases, with a goal of delivering product candidates that have a target profile of at least once quarterly intravitreal (IVT) dosing in humans and better potency compared with competitors with monthly or bi-monthly dosing.
 Catalyst maintains global commercial rights and these assets are available for partnering.
 Please contact Business Development for further information.